feast-dev/feast-workshop/module_1/README.md

 We then use Docker Compose to spin up a local Kafka cluster and automatically publish events to it.
 - This leverages a script (in `kafka_demo/`) that creates a topic, reads from `feature_repo/data/driver_stats.parquet`, generates newer timestamps, and emits them to the topic.
-- This also deploys a Feast push server + a Feast feature server.
+- This also deploys a Feast push server (on port 6567) + a Feast feature server (on port 6566).
 The Dockerfile mostly delegates to calling the `feast serve` CLI command:
   ```yaml
   FROM python:3.7